 Now, the secret to making insulin work for you to build muscle, instead of fat, is improving insulin sensitivity.

 To keep it simple, when your receptors are very sensitive to insulin, your body only needs to release a little bit of insulin to lower your blood sugar after a meal.
-Less insulin spikes because of better sensitivity means the food goes directly into the muscle cells, instead of fat cells.
+Fewer insulin spikes because of better sensitivity means the food goes directly into the muscle cells, instead of fat cells.

 Unfortunately, many factors REDUCE insulin sensitivity: